 A couple of Detroit Lions kick off this range, with Kenny Golladay and Kerryon Johnson.
 Both are in somewhat of an illogical offense trying the run heavy approach but the Lions also just not completely sold on what they have.
 Johnson was having a strong season before the Week 11 injury.
 He had 641 rushing yards on 118 carries.
 He also had a sneaky 32 receptions and 213 yards.
 Johnson is a strong RB2 if the volume is there, and Detroit still scares me using a committee that limits upside.
 C.J.
 Anderson and Theo Riddick are still in the mix at the moment.
 1,000+ yards and eight-ten touchdowns are in his range of outcomes.
 As for Golladay, he had over 100 targets last season, posting over 1,000 yards.
 Golladay is now a featured weapon in Detroit, and despite the run heavy approach, Golladay is a safer WR2.

 This is where we start to get into quarterbacks, as three of the top four are in this list.
 Patrick Mahomes is a notch above the rest even with the tough schedule.
 The next line of quarterbacks are solid, two coming from the AFC South.
-Andrew Luck and Deshaun Watson both have a ton of upside this year.
-Watson brings more with his legs, where Luck offers up a lot with his arms.
+Deshaun Watson has a ton of upside this year.
+Watson brings more with his legs.
 Both had major injuries over the last few seasons and rebounded in 2018.
 It is a narrow margin for how they rank heading into 2019.
 Matt Ryan and Aaron Rodgers are also in the mix.
 Ryan is one of the safer options, where Rodgers is coming off a 25 touchdown season.
 The Packers offense hasn’t been as lethal, but Rodgers stands a chance to get back on track with a young group of up and coming wideouts and a new coach.